gwen-interpreter/gwen/README.md

    Feature: Gwen Interpreter

   Scenario: Automate
-      Given a feature specification
+      Given a specification
         And a target system
        When gwen is invoked
-       Then the feature is interpreted
+       Then the specification is interpreted
-        And its steps are executed
+        And the steps are executed
         And the system is evaluated
 ```